mohoyt/sthlmkb-storre/firmware/readme.md

-# storre
+# större

-Storre is an easy to build 65%ish keyboard using only through hole components.
+Större is an easy to build 75% keyboard using only through hole components.
 It uses a separate microcontroller (like the Pro Micro or Elite C) to enable flexibility in connectivity and to further simplify the soldering experience (no more tricksy USB ports).

 * Keyboard Maintainer: [mohoyt](https://github.com/mohoyt)
 * Hardware Supported: storre, Pro Micro, Elite-C, Puchi-C, Nice!Nano and more...